YMaximum/tokopedia-play-frontend/README.md

     ```bash
     "proxy": "http://localhost:YOUR_BACKEND_PORT"
     ```
     to your `package.json`.
 Change `YOUR_BACKEND_PORT` with your defined port for running backend server.
-Ff you run your backend server at port `3080` then you can write it as below:
+If you run your backend server at port `3080` then you can write it as below:
     ```bash
     "proxy": "http://localhost:3080"
     ```